MOBIEGMOBIEG

 Example:

 Anti-social parents pass the gene on to their children.
-They ”parent” in ways that promote uncontrolled, aggressive rule-breaking behaviour.
-As a family, they could be on a downward social path – struggling to keep good jobs.
-It leads to poverty where children have to grow up in violent, unhealthy surroundings, perhaps exposed to toxins that inhibit normal brain development.
+They ”parent” in ways that promote uncontrolled, aggressive, rule-breaking behaviour.
+They could be on a downward social path as a family, struggling to keep good jobs.
+It leads to poverty, where children have to grow up in violent, unhealthy surroundings, perhaps exposed to toxins that inhibit normal brain development.

 Children, in turn, tend to be difficult and irritable – they draw hostility from their parents, peers and teachers.
 The negative feedback they receive from others feeds their hostility – and they grow up believing the world is against them.
 They often join deviant groups like gangs, where members reinforce their bad behaviour.
-Criminal behaviour, doing badly in school and an inability to get along with others causes them to live in poverty as adults.
+Criminal behaviour, doing poorly in school, and an inability to get along with others cause them to live in poverty as adults.
 When they have children, the cycle begins again.

 Treatment